cassandeer/minio-lambda-fastapi/README.md

 # minio-lambda-fastapi

 I've made this simple project to have a better understanding of [Minio's Object Lambda](https://min.io/docs/minio/linux/developers/transforms-with-object-lambda.html).
-My lambda function transforms a text content in upper case.
+My lambda function generates a thumbnail from an image.

 ## Requirements